 Remove the parmesan mixture from the fridge and slice it into 1/2 inch thick rounds.
 Place desired amount of crust on top of the filet once both sides have seared.

-Place the oven safe pan into the oven and cook until desired temperature (I usually cook them to about 140 degree internal temperature, which is medium rare).
+Place the oven safe pan into the oven and cook until desired temperature (I usually cook them to and internal temperature of about 140 degrees, which is medium rare).

 Once the filets have reached the desired temperature, remove them from the oven and transfer them to a clean plate.
 Tent lightly with foil and allow them to rest for about 5 minutes.
 This will help keep the meat juicy, but remember, they will continue to cook slightly during that 5 minutes, so you may want to adjust the temperature you are cooking the filets to in order to account for this.